anthobarbarich/pc2020/content/practical.md

     to park there after showing your personal parking card.
-Further, there will be dedicated toilets on site.\n\nWe are trying our best to make the festival accessible to all, but we cannot guarantee that moving around in a wheelchair will be easy (grass, etc). \n\nThere are risks of getting stuck (risk of entanglement?) if it rains, because the ground is not hard.\n\nFor more information, please contact us on info@paradisecity.be"
+Further, there will be dedicated toilets on site.\n\nWe are trying our best to make the festival accessible to all, but we cannot guarantee that moving around in a wheelchair will be easy (grass, etc). \n\nThere are risks of getting stuck if it rains, because the ground is not hard.\n\nFor more information, please contact us on info@paradisecity.be"
   question: IS THE FESTIVAL WHEELCHAIR FRIENDLY?
 - answer: Yes, at the entrance.
 We provide lockers to keep your stuff safe, for €7-10 per day!